sachinsenal0x64/hifi-tui/README.md

 > I'm currently paying for a Tidal HiFi Plus subscription.

+> We Dont have any GUI Application for android / ios / windows / mac / linux  contributors are welcome.

 > You can access our rest api for free if you want to self-host then need tidal subscription.

 > TUI is plug & play also you can add your own tidal account but by default it has our API so you can listen tidal music for free.